|Oracle® Fusion Middleware Application Adapter for J.D. Edwards OneWorld User's Guide for Oracle WebLogic Server

 Click Row from the menu bar and select Processing Options.

-The Processing Options dialog opens.
+The Processing Options dialog is displayed, as shown in Figure A-17.

 Click the Interop tab.